strongloop-community/vagrant-strongnode/README.md

 ###What

-Vagrant virtual box of StrongLoop Node.js server
+Vagrant virtual box of StrongLoop Node.js server.

+Vagrant is a command line VM wrapper around VirtualBox/VMWare that makes it easy to:

+- Load existing templates ( boxes ) check out [Vagrantbox.es](http://www.vagrantbox.es/)
+- Create snapshots package your machine configurations
+- Fine tune VM settings such as CPU and RAM
+- Easy to share Vagrantfile configurations to setups boxes on init

+You can find more information at the official Vagrant Site [VagrantUp](http://www.vagrantup.com/)

 ###Why